 Cyber Security Compared to Other Degrees

 Now that we’ve laid out the factors that may make a cyber security degree more or less challenging than other degrees for you, here is our ranking of common college majors by difficulty.
 This list is only based on typical degrees that are available and the specific programs that we reviewed.
 Keep in mind that even with this ranking, all college programs and majors are worthwhile, challenging and require a great deal of study and dedication.
 This list is just designed to give you an idea of what may be more or less difficult for you.

 How can I determine which cyber security program is for me?
 The best way to determine which program is for you is to review several options online and then go visit the college to see the classrooms, lab areas and equipment.
 This will also get you a change to meet with instructors if you would like.
 By visiting the college, you can get a good feel for if a program is for you and fits your needs and learning style.

-Should I get an associate’s degree or a bachelor’s degree in cyber security?
-Both degrees have value in the market, but cyber security is a field that is built heavily on knowledge, which means that cyber security professionals need to make learning a career-long pursuit.
-Because of this, many people choose to start with an associate’s degree and than continue on to a bachelor’s degree at some point.
+Should I get an associate’s degree or a bachelor’s degree in cybersecurity?
+Both degrees have value in the market, but cybersecurity is a field that is built heavily on knowledge, which means that cybersecurity professionals need to make learning a career-long pursuit.
+Because of this, many people choose to start with an associate’s degree and then continue on to a bachelor’s degree at some point.